 Many drugs are not administered directly into the bloodstream but are given orally, into the gastrointestinal tract, from which absorption must occur before the drug is observed in the plasma.
-Drugs are also frequently administered subcutaneously or intramuscularly, in which case absorption will also need to be modelled.
+Drugs are also frequently administered by other methods such as subcutaneously or intramuscularly, in which case absorption will also need to be modelled.